The Mist (film): Home media

 The Mist was released on DVD and Blu-ray on March 25, 2008.
 Lionsgate Home Entertainment later released the film on Ultra HD Blu-ray on October 3, 2023.
-The DVD and Blu-ray Special Editions also included Darabont's black and white version of the film, which fans believe to be a superior version.
+The DVD and Blu-ray Special Editions also included Darabont's black and white version of the film, which many fans believe to be a superior version.

 Reception

 Box office

-The Mist was commercially released in the United States and Canada on November 21, 2007.
-Over its opening weekend, the film grossed $8,931,973 across both regions.
-By August 9, 2009, the film had grossed $25,593,755 in the United States and Canada, with an additional $27,560,960 from international markets, bringing its worldwide total to $57,289,103.
+The Mist was commercially released domestically on November 21, 2007.
+Over its opening weekend, the film grossed $8.9 million.
+By the end of its theatrical run the film grossed $57.3 million worldwide, including $31.7 million from international markets.

 Critical response

-On Rotten Tomatoes, The Mist holds a 73% approval rating based on 150 reviews, with an average score of 6.60/10.
+On Rotten Tomatoes, The Mist holds a 74% approval rating based on 152 reviews, with an average score of 7.10/10.
 The site's critical consensus reads: "Frank Darabont's impressive camerawork and politically incisive script make The Mist a truly frightening experience."
 On Metacritic, the film has a weighted average score of 58/100 based on 29 reviews, indicating "mixed or average reviews".
 CinemaScore audiences, however, gave it a less favorable "C" rating, on a scale of A to F.

-Critics were divided in their assessments.
 James Berardinelli praised the film, calling it "dark, tense, and punctuated by just enough gore", adding that it finally did justice to a Stephen King horror adaptation.
-He described it as a "must-see" for fans of the genre.
-Michael Phillips from the Chicago Tribune echoed this sentiment, labeling it "good and creepy," while Lisa Schwarzbaum from Entertainment Weekly commended Harden's performance as Mrs. Carmody, calling it "brilliant".
+He described it as a "must-see" for fans of the genre not demanding "torture porn".
+Michael Phillips from the Chicago Tribune echoed this sentiment, labeling it "good and creepy" and "the shape, size and quality of the recent 1408 [also based on King's story]."
+Lisa Schwarzbaum from Entertainment Weekly commended Harden's performance as the "preaching local crazy lady" Mrs. Carmody, calling it "brilliant".
+Tom Ambrose of Empire called The Mist "criminally overlooked" and one of the best horror films of recent years.

 In contrast, Roger Ebert gave the film a more lukewarm review, rating it 2 stars out of 4.
-He noted that while it was a "competently made Horrible Things Pouncing on People movie", it did not live up to Darabont's past works like The Shawshank Redemption or The Green Mile.
-Justin Chang of Variety also had mixed feelings, stating that while The Mist worked as a "gross-out B-movie", it fell short in its psychological depth due to "one-note characterizations" and an inconsistent tone.
+He noted that it was merely a "competently made Horrible Things Pouncing on People movie", and it did not live up to Darabont's past works like The Shawshank Redemption or The Green Mile.
+Justin Chang of Variety also had mixed feelings, stating that The Mist worked as a "gross-out B-movie", falling short in its psychological depth due to "one-note characterizations" and an inconsistent tone.

-Despite these criticisms, the film has been retrospectively appreciated by some, with Tom Ambrose of Empire calling it "criminally overlooked" and one of the best horror films of recent years.